skagra/diy-cpu-simplified/docs/boards.md

 | `E0` | `EF` | `0F`  | `CS1` | RAM         |
 | `00` | `DF` | `DF`  | `CS0` | ROM         |

-*The above ranges require review.*   This address decoder, as yet, does not exist in hardware which assumes writes are to memory mapped output and reads are from ROM.
+*The above ranges require review.*

+The *address decoder* is, as yet, is not implemented in hardware.
+The current prototype assumes all writes are to memory mapped output and all reads are from ROM.

 ![Design](74xx/Address%20Decoder.png)